barryclark/jekyll-now/_posts/2014-09-08-symfony-web-service-introduction.markdown

 ![Symfony Love Vagrant](http://miriamtocino.github.io/images/web-service-introduction.svg)

-_This article is the first one in a series related to one of the last projects that I have been working on: a small **Web Service for an iOS eLearning iPad App**._
+_This article is the first one in a series related to one of the last projects that I have been working on: a **web wervice for an iOS eLearning iPad app**._

 The eLearning App is structured in several modules, each of them containing specific content to be studied by the user.
 At the end of each module there is a test to be completed.
 The eLearning App must communicate with the Web Service and be able to: